frandiox/vitedge/docs/props.md

 ]
 ```

-This will ignore the route's name and use `<root>/functions/props/something-else.js` as a handler instead.
+This will ignore the route's name and use `<root>/functions/props/something-else.js` as a handler instead (if it exists).

-### Disabling page props request for a route

-If a specific page does not need any props at all, it can be disabled with `meta.propsGetter: false`.

 ## Handlers